Teacher Aide PLD

 Teacher Aide Online On-Demand Modules

-As part of our Teacher Aide PLD we have developed a series of on-demand training modules that focus on the learning and behavioural needs of ākonga.
+As part of our Teacher Aide PLD Te Kete Hono and Potential to Performance have developed a series of on-demand training modules that focus on the learning and behavioural needs of ākonga.

-Each of these modules have been aligned with the Teacher Aide Work Matrix (Grades A, B, C, D) and the Teacher Aide Competency Categories.
+Each of these modules have been designed to meet Teacher Aide Competency Categories.
 These modules will include a theoretical component, with an emphasis on practical applications covering the essential learning and development that Teacher Aides need to succeed in their role.

 The modules will be available to stream on demand from Mid-Term Two and will be available for 12 months.
 Modules will also include additional resources and/or suggested exercises to help guide your learning.